pyramidian/College-Blog-v2.0/about.md

 ---
 **Hi, I'm Ethan.**

 My name is Ethan Mui and I am the author or a contributor of all the works featured on this site.
+I am currently an undergraduate student at the Rochester Institute of Technology studying Mechanical Engineering.